-Commission staff members have been preparing for a regulatory transition to the new Oil and Gas Activities Act (OGAA), which was passed in the 2008 legislative session and is expected to be implemented in 2010.
+Commission staff members have been preparing for a regulatory transition to the new Oil and Gas Activities Act (OGAA), which was passed in the 2008 legislative session and is being implemented in 2010.
 This regulatory transition will result in the Commission adopting a more dynamic compliance and enforcement model.

-The OGAA compliance and enforcement model will shift towards an enforcement framework, similar to the ERCB Directive 19.
+The OGAA compliance and enforcement model will shift towards an enforcement framework, similar to Alberta's Energy Resources Conservation Board (ERCB) Directive 19.
 This shift will provide a level of consistency between the jurisdictions, but will be expanded to include the Commission's greater regulatory authority.